Energy identity and no neck property for $\varepsilon$-harmonic and $\alpha$-harmonic maps into homogeneous target manifolds: Introduction

-The importance of this duality and its applications to so-called neck analysis was first stressed and exploited by Lin and Rivière \cite{lin_riviere_l21_idea} in 2002 where they derive an energy-defect identity for sequences of stationary harmonic maps from higher dimensional domains into spheres.
-This result was systematised by T. Rivière and P. Laurain \cite{laurain_riviere_2011} in 2011 for elliptic linear systems with antisymmetric potentials in two dimensions.
+The importance of this duality and its applications to so-called neck analysis was first stressed and exploited by Lin and Rivière in \cite{lin_riviere_l21_idea} where they derive an energy-defect identity for sequences of stationary harmonic maps from higher dimensional domains into spheres.
+This result was systematised by Rivière and Laurain in \cite{laurain_riviere_2011} for elliptic linear systems with antisymmetric potentials in two dimensions.
 Regarding the regularised energy $\bar{E}_\alpha$, Chen and Tian gave in \cite{chen} the energy identity for minimising sequences which map into general target manifolds for a given homotopy class.
-Furthermore, Li and Wang proved in \cite{LiWang_weak_energy} a generalised energy identity for $u_\alpha$-harmonic maps again into general target manifolds and studied the length of necks.
+Furthermore, Li and Wang proved in \cite{LiWang_weak_energy} a generalised energy identity for $\alpha$-harmonic maps again into general target manifolds and studied the length of necks.
 In particular, in the case where there is only one bubble, they gave an explicit length formula for the neck.
 In addition, Lamm \cite{lamm_entropy_condition} proved under certain entropy-type condition that for $\alpha$- and $\var$- harmonic sequences no energy loss occurs.
 He studied Hopf-differential-type structures in the two approximations.
-Da Lio and Rivi\`ere formulated in \cite{dalio_riviere} a divergence form for general conservation laws for $p$-harmonic systems with anti-symmetric potentials.
-Under certain necklength control, they provided a sufficient condition for necklength control in the limit. \\
+Da Lio and Rivi\`ere reformulated in \cite{dalio_riviere} for $p$-harmonic systems with anti-symmetric potentials their divergence form as a conservation law.
+They provided a sufficient condition for controlling the length of the necks at the limit to a much wider case of PDE’s including p-harmonic relaxation of arbitrary conformally invariant Lagrangians.\\

-J. Jost, L. Liu and M. Zhu \cite{jost_liu_zhu_general} consider a sequence of maps from a compact Riemann surface with smooth boundary whose maps into a general compact Riemannian manifold with free boundary on a smooth submanifold.
+Jost, Liu and Zhu \cite{jost_liu_zhu_general} consider a sequence of maps from a compact Riemann surface with smooth boundary which map into a general compact Riemannian manifold with free boundary on a smooth submanifold.
 In addition, this sequence has a uniformly bounded energy and tension field.
 They then showed that the energy identity and the no-neck property hold during a blow-up process.
 Under these assumptions, they considered the Sacks-Uhlenbeck $\alpha$-harmonic case in \cite{jost_liu_zhu_alpha} and proved a generalised energy identity.
-Further, for $\alpha$-harmonic maps in the spherical target manifold case, J. Li, C. Zhu and M. Zhu \cite{li_zhu_zhu_sphere} showed that the no neck property additionally holds. \\
+Further, for $\alpha$-harmonic maps in the spherical target manifold case, Li, Zhu and Zhu \cite{li_zhu_zhu_sphere} showed that the no-neck property additionally holds. \\